 Connecticut Southwestern Area Clean Cities

-The Connecticut Southwestern Area Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Connecticut Southwestern Area Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: November 21, 1994

 - Population: 3,605,944 (based on 2020 Census estimate)